Languages of Belgium

-As a result of being in between Latin and Germanic Europe, and historically being split between different principalities, the nation has multiple official languages.
-The Kingdom of Belgium has three official languages: Dutch, French, and German.
+As a result of being in between Latin and Germanic Europe, and historically being split between different principalities, the Kingdom of Belgium has three official languages: Dutch, French, and German.
 A number of non-official, minority languages and dialects are spoken as well.

 Official languages

 Legal status

 The Belgian Constitution guarantees, since the country's independence, freedom of language in the private sphere.
 Article 30 specifies that "the use of languages spoken in Belgium is optional; only the law can rule on this matter, and only for acts of the public authorities and for legal matters."

 For those public authorities, there is extensive language legislation concerning Dutch, French and German, even though the Belgian Constitution does not explicitly mention which languages enjoy official status.
-Article 4 divides the country into linguistic areas, which form the basis of the federal structure: "Belgium has four linguistic areas: The French-speaking area, the Dutch-speaking area, the bilingual area of Brussels Capital, and the German-speaking area."
+Article 4 divides the country into linguistic areas, which form the basis of the federal structure: "Belgium has four linguistic areas: The French-speaking region, the Dutch-speaking region, the bilingual region of Brussels Capital, and the German-speaking region."

 Before the federal structure and the language legislation were gradually introduced in the later 20th century, French was generally the only language used by public authorities.
 For example, the Dutch version of the Constitution has enjoyed equal status to the original French one only since 1967, and the German version since 1991.